thomasphillips3/mixtape-player/README.md

 ---

 **Ready to transform your mixing business?
-Start building premium music apps for your artist clients today.**
+Start building premium music apps with professional video integration for your artist clients today.**